nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 15.md

 You can move no. Not even with that with an athletic check.
 If you're you can move through allied spaces.
 No problem.
 Potentially six turns.

 Well, hopefully, there'll be fewer bad guys there.
 Right.
-I mean, you've got Samir coming back around and then five more turns.
+I mean, you've got Simear coming back around and then five more turns.
 Yeah.
 Yeah.

 No. I mean Five more turns.
 Yeah.
 Or five more bad guys.
 I mean, there's an there there definitely isn't, like, there's no harm in in waiting if you if you feel like that's the right the the move that you wanna do.

 And plus, you don't have to necessarily, like, insert yourself into the the thick of the people.
 Right?
 So I don't know where else you go besides forward.
 Right.
 I don't mean to be taking too much time, but, like, I go try to kill this frogger dude on the bottom.

 He didn't seem to want to fight.
 Well, so here's here's some here's some tactical things that might be helpful.
 If you are within 15 if you're within 15 feet of, Parson, then he has then he has the ability to use his retributive strike Yep.
 Which may or may not mean that he can do an attack, but he can give you damage resistance.
-So, like, basically, if you have some sort of ranged situation where you could basically move up and make sure that you're still within 15 feet of, of of Carson in, you know, fling a javelin or something, then you are not going to be in a situation where yeah.
+So, like, basically, if you have some sort of ranged situation where you could basically move up and make sure that you're still within 15 feet of, of of Karsten in, you know, fling a javelin or something, then you are not going to be in a situation where yeah.

-You you you just won't be in a situation where, Carson will that that is right outside of his range.
+You you you just won't be in a situation where, Karsten will that that is right outside of his range.
 So one step back.
 There you go.
 So if you if you run out there, fling a javelin at somebody, then if they come and attack you, then he then he should be able to, at least give you damage resistance when they attack.
 So So I have to move and draw a spear, which do I have to put my axe down too so I won't even be able to do let me think here.

 We've got a two handed weapon.
 It's an action to reaffirm your grip.
 You have quickdraw?
 I don't think that's a thing.
 Maybe it is.